- Plant Manager Overview

 We offer three basic ways of placing plants in your drawings, each with its own specific purpose in the design phase:

-- Generic Plants are “dumb” plant blocks (that is, they have no data attached to them).
+- Generic Plants are "dumb" plant blocks (that is, they have no data attached to them).
 Designing with Generic Plants is like designing the old way – just putting plant symbols in your drawing without assigning them to plants in a database.
-Essentially, they serve as placeholders until you’re ready to replace them with actual plants from our database using our Match Properties tool.
+Essentially, they serve as placeholders until you’re ready to replace them with actual plants from our database using our Mimic Plant tool.

 - You can use Concept Plants to complete a high-level conversation plan with the client before locking into your final plants.
 You can replace them with actual plants from our database when ready.